USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/step-ssh/login-success.png)

-After these steps, command line ssh works normally.
+After these steps, command line ssh should work normally.
 You will only need to authenticate once for the day (or every 16 hours).

 ## Notes and Limitations